wheresvic/mongoose-field-encryption/README.md

   fields: ["message", "name"],
   secret: "some secret key",
   saltGenerator: function (secret) {
+    return "1234567890123456";
-    return "1234567890123456"; // should ideally use the secret to return a string of length 16 },
+    // should ideally use the secret to return a string of length 16,
+    // default = `const defaultSaltGenerator = secret => crypto.randomBytes(16);`,
+    // see options for more details
+  },
 });